Ou Virak

 Ou Virak (អ៊ូ វីរៈ; born 7 January 1976) is a Cambodian public intellectual and human rights activist, currently serving as the President of Future Forum, a think tank dedicated to public policy issues.
 He is also the founder of the Alliance for Freedom of Expression in Cambodia (AFEC), and winner of the Reebok Human Rights Award for his civil society campaign for freedom of expression and for the release of human rights advocates imprisoned for criticizing the Cambodian government.

 Early life

 Born in Cambodia during the first year of Khmer Rouge rule, Virak's father - an officer in the army of the Lon Nol regime - was murdered by the Khmer Rouge before Virak was born.
 Virak lived through Khmer Rouge rule with his mother and four older brothers.
 Facing persecution during the occupation of Cambodia by Vietnam, they fled to refugee camps in Thailand before being granted refugee status and moving to Fresno, California in 1989 when Virak was 13.

 Virak attended Theodore Roosevelt High School in Fresno, California.
-He went on to study economics at California State University (receiving a Bachelor of Arts and Master of Arts).
+He went on to receive a B.A. in economics from California State University, Fresno and an M.A. in Economics from San Jose State University.
 Whilst at university, he was Vice-President of the National Cambodian Student Association.